MicrosoftDocs/dataexplorer-docs/data-explorer/net-sdk-ingest-data.md

 We recommend defining a `Raw Data Size` value for ingested data and incrementally decreasing the size towards 250MB, while checking if performance improves.

-You can use the `Flush Immediately` property to skip batching, although this is not recommended for large scale ingestion, as it can cause poor performance.
+You can use the `Flush Immediately` property to skip batching, although this is not recommended for large-scale ingestion as it can cause poor performance.

 ## Queue a message for ingestion